 You could expect to make $3,000 per month as an EFL teacher in China and possibly up to $5,000 per month if you teach a specialist subject.
 Many job packages also come with benefits such as airfare and housing allowance included.
 This makes it possible to save a significant amount of cash whilst you are working there.

 Salaries for teaching English in Japan can range widely from $2,000 – $5,000 per month.
-This depends upon both your teaching certifications and teaching experience.
+This depends upon your teaching certifications, teaching experience and where you work.
+For example, you could expect to earn more working for international schools than you would working for an Eikaiwa (independent English school).

 Many of the lesser experienced teachers who want to go to live and work in Japan get their start with the JET Programme.
 They even have a grant for getting a TEFL certification, so if this applies to you it could be worth checking them out.